Kawamashi/qmk_modules/oneshots_on_steroids/readme.md

 <img src="png/OSoS 12.png" width="600">

-If you need further customization, you can add and customize this function on your `keymap.c`:
+If you need further customization, you can add the following function to your `keymap.c`, and modify it to suit your needs:

 ```c
 bool should_osl_on_steroids_absorb_mods(uint16_t keycode) {